 Ben & Jerry’s created the Caring Dairy Program to support sustainability initiatives on supply farms.
 The Green Dream Farm Methane Reduction Project is an exemplary case of on-farm sustainability activities intended by the Caring Dairy Program.
 Ben & Jerry’s early seed funding was essential in getting the project launched.

 Economic pressure on small and medium-sized farms has contributed to a steady decrease in the number of farms in Vermont and across the country.
 Vermont has long valued its agricultural working landscape, and farms are fundamental to the culture and economy of the state.
 Increasingly, farms rely on innovative solutions like methane reduction to strengthen relationships with customers, decrease expenses, improve profitability, and meet sustainability goals.

-The Green Dream Methane Reduction Project sets out to eliminate the equivalent of nearly 13,000 metric tons of carbon dioxide through a low-tech solution that separates manure solids and composts them into sanitary bedding material for livestock.
+The Green Dream Methane Reduction Project sets out to eliminate the equivalent of 9,040 metric tonnes of carbon dioxide through a low-tech solution that separates manure solids and composts them into sanitary bedding material for livestock.

 The project will produce enough bedding both for Green Dream Farm and for several neighboring farms, which will be able to reduce their bedding costs by buying from Green Dream Farm.

 The distinctive Help Build™ model at NativeEnergy provides upfront funding for the separator, composter and related system equipment in exchange for the environmental attributes in the form of certified carbon offsets.
 The carbon finance mechanism enables the Green Dream Farm to reduce the output of greenhouse gas and water pollutants they would not otherwise have the means to do.